 In this BBQ recipe, following on from Ginny’s above, Willow makes her own barbecue sauce which she shares on her site.
 The sauce is then slathered onto the dough before it’s generously covered with pineapple, red onion, and vegan mozzarella.
 A dash of red pepper flakes adds a little heat, which is always welcome, in my opinion.

 The combination of sweet and spicy creates a perfect fusion of flavors.
-To cap the whole thing off, she adds pieces of chopped tofu bacon to round out the experience with a little saltiness, too.
+To cap the whole thing off, she adds pieces of chopped tofu bacon (check out best vegan bacon recipes, btw)to round out the experience with a little saltiness, too.
 You’ve got to try this bad boy!

 For the recipe, visit Create Mindfully’s blog here.